 Overnight: Hotel Cabaña Quinta, Puerto Maldonado

-We will spend the next four days exploring the Refugio Amazonas Lodge located along the Tambopata River, a tributary of the Amazon.
+We will spend the next three days exploring the Chuncho Lodge located along the Tambopata River.
 This lodge can only be reached by a combination of land and river transportation from Puerto Maldonado and is located near the Tambopata National Park in the Amazon lowlands.

 Overnight: Hotel Pakaritampu, Ollantaytambo